 Drive smart tips

 Plan ahead to reduce your number of vehicle trips.
-For example, if you need your car for work, plan to do other errands along the way or on your way home.
+For example, plan to do other errands on the way to or from work.
 Shop locally so that you can walk or cycle - it is a great way to get active, experience your neighbourhood and support local businesses while running errands.

 Be idle free

 Idling your vehicle to warm it up or while pulled over can seriously damage your engine and waste gas.
 Turn off your engine while parked and reduce damage to your engine, save fuel and protect our air quality.
 Your lungs and engine will thank you for it.

 Ditch the car starter